B.S. in Professional Studies – Teacher Education

 ALIGN YOURSELF WITH EXCELLENCE

-Regent has been ranked among Top National Universities by the U.S. News & World Report for three years (2019, 2020 and 2022).
-Our programs have also ranked as the #1 Best Online Bachelor's Programs in Virginia 10 years in a row (2013-2022).
+Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
+Our programs have also ranked as the #1 Best Online Bachelor's Programs in Virginia 11 years in a row (2013-2023).
 Experience the Regent difference through the Bachelor of Science in Professional Studies – Teacher Education program.

 Please complete the Request Information form on this page to learn more about this program.

-On completing the B.S. in Professional Studies – Teacher Education degree, you will be able to:
+On completing the B.S. in Professional Studies – Teacher Education degree, you can:

 Career Opportunities